hvs-raka/SuKa/README.md

 ## My Idea behind it.

-Gathering Info through footprints, which tools automatically arranges in order to get the perfect result.
+Gathering Info through footprints, which tools automatically arranges in order to get the perfect result, I'm happy to get advise over this.